 - Make the dressing.
-Add the tangy vinegar, water, sugar, salt, and pepper to the onions.
+Add the tangy vinegar, water, sugar, salt, pepper, celery seeds, and mustard to the onions.
 Bring to a boil, then add the cut potatoes, parsley, and half of the crumbled bacon to the warm dressing.

 - Toss to combine.
 Gently toss the potatoes in the dressing to coat and make sure everything is evenly heated through, then transfer to a serving dish.
 Sprinkle with the remaining crumbled bacon and chopped parsley.
 Chopped green onions or chives would also be good sprinkled on top.
 Serve warm or at room temperature.